Sunday, 29 May 2011

 God of The Gaps

-Almost invariably, any discussion with Creationists or their thinly disguised fashionable version, Intelligent Design advocates, will revolve around their challenge to explain how something happened.
+Almost invariably, any discussion with Creationists or advocates of their thinly disguised pseudo-scientific version, Intelligent Design, will revolve around their challenge to explain how something happened.
 Popular subjects are:

 • How could matter come from nothing